jwadolowski/dotfiles/README.md

 $ task brewfile
 ```

+## Noteworthy facts

+`stow`'s `--adapt` flag is used to set all the symlinks up.
+If given file exists in target location (but isn't managed by `stow` yet) then `stow` will move it to this repository and configure the symlink afterwards.
+As a result some unwanted changes may show up here. `task restow` was introduced to resolve that.

 ## Alfred customizations

-Alfred settings get synced via Dropbox which should be enough to set everything up, however just in case here's a list of my customizations:
+Alfred settings get synced through Dropbox that should be enough to set everything up, however just in case here's a list of my customizations:

 1. Instruct Alfred to use iTerm2 instead of a built-in Terminal app: [link](https://github.com/vitorgalvao/custom-alfred-iterm-scripts)
 2. Configure Zoxide integration: [link](https://github.com/yihou/alfred-zoxide)